LeastSaneDeveloper/Browser-Comparison/README.md

 ## Chromium

+Chromium is a free and open-source web browser project, primarily developed and maintained by Google.
+It provides the codebase for the vast majority of web browsers, such as Google Chrome, Microsoft Edge, Samsung Internet, Opera, etc.

 ### Privacy

 Chromium [does not partition cookies](https://privacytests.org) in a normal window across different sites, which enables unique, cross-site identifiers to be linked to you.
 (NOTE: INCOGNITO MODE __DOES__ PARTITION COOKIES!)